2022–23 Reading F.C. season: August

 On 5 August, Jeriel Dorsett joined Kilmarnock on a season-long loan deal.
-The following day, 6 August, Reading hosted Cardiff City at the Select Car Leasing Stadium.
+The following day, 6 August, Reading hosted Cardiff City at the Madejski Stadium.
 Reading went behind in the 4th minute after Callum O'Dowda netted for the visitors, but then a penalty in the 27th minute from Shane Long saw the teams even at the break.
 In the second half a strike from Tom Ince secured all three points for Reading.

 On 19 August, Reading announced that Ayyuba Jambang, Ethan Burnett, Josh Green and Adrian Akande had all joined the U21s set up.

 On 25 August, Reading confirmed that George Pușcaș had joined Genoa on a season-long loan deal.
 The following day, 26 August, Reading announced the signing of Naby Sarr to a four-year contract after a successful trial period.

 On 31 August, Reading confirmed the return of Baba Rahman on loan from Chelsea for the season.